Sohail R. Shah, MD, MSHA, FAAP

 |Houston Baptist Universiy, Houston, TX||university||Masters of Science Healthcare Administration||1999|

 Dr. Sohail R. Shah is a board-certified pediatric surgeon, with advanced minimally invasive surgery training, that provides care in all aspects of neonatal and pediatric surgery.
-He is also the Surgical Director of Perioperative Services at Texas Children's Hospital.
-Dr. Shah has special interests in gastrointestinal surgery, neonatal surgery, congenital anomalies, pectus excavatum repair, and pectus carinatum repair.
+Dr. Shah has special interests in gastrointestinal surgery, neonatal surgery, congenital anomalies, and the correction of chest wall abnormalities (pectus excavatum and pectus carinatum).
 His practice includes minimally invasive thoracic and abdominal surgery for pediatric patients of all ages (neonates through adolescents).

 Dr. Shah’s research interests focus on enhancing pediatric surgical outcomes, improving healthcare delivery, and establishing evidence-based practice guidelines.
 He has authored numerous peer-reviewed articles, written book chapters, and given dozens of presentations to national and international audiences on a full range of pediatric surgery topics.
 He is currently a candidate for a Master of Science in Clinical Research from the University of Kansas Medical Center.